MrGezz/flood-scammer/README.md

 # flood-scammer

-This project is created to randomly generate fake personal information specifically for Malaysia residence from a class called fakedata.
-A demonstration of Object-Oriented Programming in Python.
-Features include:
+This project is designed to randomly generate fake personal information specifically tailored for Malaysian residents using a class called fakedata.
+It serves as a demonstration of Object-Oriented Programming in Python.
+The generated data is primarily intended for use in flooding scammer websites by utilizing the Requests library.
+Key features include:

 * Pick name from list of names
 * Generate random Malaysian Identity Card Number
 * Assign Age and Gender based on the generated IC Number